bernardobrezende/mandioca/README.md

 ### TODO

 1. tests
-2. routes params
+2. no return on route handler bug
-3. error handler
+3. error handler / request on error / response on error
+4. routes params
-4. logs by default
+5. logs by default
-5. health check by default
+6. health check by default
-6. lint
+7. lint
-7. remove ! e handle each case
+8. remove ! e handle each case
-8. cors
+9. cors
-9. security headers (helmet)
+10. security headers (helmet)